jnickla1/macCESMpostprocess/README.md

 ## STEP 4: Modify the env files to fit your case.
 Look at those in the macCESMpostprocess folder for guidance.
-These env files were created for a gx3v7 CESM run that went for 75 years.
+These env files were created for a gx3v7 CESM1 run.
-**Note that only time series script has been tested, averaging and diagnostic scripts are still being tested.

 ## STEP 5: Run individual scripts.
 For instance, you can do (noting the ulimit command for the averaging scripts)